RasaHQ/rasa/docs/nlu/languages.rst

 This will help you train a tokenizer and vocabulary for a new language in spaCy.

-As described in the documentation, you need to register your language using ``set_lang_class()`` which will allow Rasa NLU to load and use your new language by passing in your language identifier as the ``language`` :ref:`section_configuration` option.
+As described in the documentation, you need to register your language using ``set_lang_class()`` which will allow Rasa NLU to load and use your new language by passing in your language identifier as the ``language`` :ref:`model-configuration` option.

 MITIE
 ^^^^^

-1. Get a ~clean language corpus (a Wikipedia dump works) as a set of text files
+1. Get a clean language corpus (a Wikipedia dump works) as a set of text files
 2. Build and run `MITIE Wordrep Tool`_ on your corpus.
 This can take several hours/days depending on your dataset and your workstation.
-You'll need something like 128GB of RAM for wordrep to run - yes that's alot: try to extend your swap.
+You'll need something like 128GB of RAM for wordrep to run - yes that's a lot: try to extend your swap.
 3. Set the path of your new ``total_word_feature_extractor.dat`` as value of the *mitie_file* parameter in ``config_mitie.json``

 .. _jieba: